 Potting: I find that repotting a Pilea can really encourage growth.
 Giving it some wiggle room will encourage the pups to spread out.
 To help prevent root rot, use a pot with a drainage hole.
 If you have a pot that you love and it doesn’t have a hole, then these drill bits are great for drilling a hole on the bottom of an earthenware pot.

-To repot your Pilea, pour some stones on the bottom (about 1-inch deep).
+To repot your Pilea, pour some small stones on the bottom (about 1-inch deep).
 The rocks aid with drainage and will help your plant not succumb to root rot.
 For soil, I use a quality, well draining potting mix.
 Your local greenhouse should have this or you can pick some up at your local hardware store.
 My mix has a bit of fine sand in it.
 We have some pretty humid months where I live (in southern Missouri), so the sand helps dry the plant out a bit faster.